lukaszwilisowski/domain-repository/CONTRIBUTION.md

 - the test templates are created and developed in [test/\_templates](https://github.com/lukaszwilisowski/domain-repository/tree/main/test/_templates).
 - **each repository implementation must pass all of the test templates** (MockedDBRepository with unit-tests, real DB repositories with integration-tests)
 - real db repositories should be unit-tested as much as possible.
-For example, in MongoDb we created unit tests tp check if search and update criteria are properly formatted.
+For example, in MongoDb we created unit tests to check if search criteria and update criteria are properly formatted.
 But in PostgreSQL we have no unit-tests, because the SQL output from TypeORM is too ugly to unit test it (to reconsider in future).